 This exclusive "Fett Fact Check" is our own repository of what we learn, when we learn it.
 We're both logging and analyzing Boba Fett-specific Fett wears Mandalorian armor, hard to tell, and Fett is Mandalorian -- each with date and original attribution.
 Below are our findings, sorted from newest to oldest:

-On July 2, the official Star Wars accounts on Instagram and Twitter shared a video about Mandalorian helmets and the baked-in text specifically calls Boba Fett a non-Mandalorian.
+The official Star Wars accounts on Instagram and Twitter shared a video about Mandalorian helmets and the baked-in text specifically calls Boba Fett a non-Mandalorian.
 This confirms again in the current canon that Boba Fett wears Mandalorian armor, but is not Mandalorian.

 The official Star Wars account on Twitter also says Jango and Boba Fett are not Mandalorian: "According to Prime Minister Almec, (Clone Wars episode 'The Mandalore Plot'), Jango Fett (and by extension, his son) aren't actually Mandalorians, they just wear Mandalorian armor.
 Therefore, the darksaber would have no significance to them."
 This confirms again in the current canon that Jango Fett and Boba Fett wear Mandalorian armor, but are not Mandalorians.

 The official Star Wars account on Twitter tweeted a graphic labeled "Mandalorians" showing Jango Fett.
 This was misleading in terms of the current canon.

 Pablo Hidalgo of the Lucasfilm Story Group frequently tweets that "Boba's not Mandalorian," including:

 - "It is confirmed that some Mandalorians don't think [Jango is Mandalorian]." on November 11, 2016

 - "If Almec's POV is indicative, they don't see the Fetts or the clones as Mandalorian" on November 6, 2016

 - "Boba's not Mandalorian" on September 29, 2016